unisonweb/website/src/compare-lang/unison-for-python-devs.md

 second = at2 aTuple
 ```

-You cannot unpack a tuple at the top level of a file, outside of a function body, however, _inside_ a function body, for local variable assignments, you can decompose a tuple like this:
+You cannot unpack a tuple at the top level of a file, outside of a function body.
+However, _inside_ a function body, for local variable assignments, you can decompose a tuple like this:

 ```unison
 foo =